-This degree concentration prepares professionals to provide services for children and adolescents with developmental disabilities and mental health needs.
+This degree focus area prepares professionals to provide services for children and adolescents with developmental disabilities and mental health needs.

 There is a high demand for master's level graduates at agencies that require a background in both mental health and developmental disabilities.

-In this concentration, students will gain knowledge and practical experience in these areas:
+In this focus area, students will gain knowledge and practical experience in these areas:

 - Use person-first language as an objective way of acknowledging, communicating, and reporting on disabilities.